worldpeaceenginelabs/METAVERSE-SEED/README.md

 The first "app" is Brainstorming on Zoom Meetings.
 Simple as that.
 Now, imagine re-engineering the Couchsurfing app (free home/shelter allocation, which went commercial due to lack of funding).
 By simply changing the link validation to another URL and modifying the button text, you can create a new app.<br><br>

 This network is free of cost.
-If funding is needed, crowdfunding is the solution!<br><br>
+Funding not needed.
+If needed: Crowdfunding it is!<br><br>

 The possibilities are endless.
 The question is: How can we implement various apps in an organized way, ensuring the most sustainable ones remain prioritized?<br><br>